Personal Loan Calculator

 What is the Personal Loan Calculator doing with my numbers?

 In plain language: The calculator uses the fixed-payment loan formula, then estimates any origination fee from the loan amount and shows cash received after the fee.
-If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.
+The fee is not added into the payment formula here.
+The payment is based on the loan amount, then the fee is shown separately so you can see both cash received and cost.

 What does this estimate leave out?

-This does not include lender approval, official APR disclosures, variable rates, late fees, credit insurance, prepayment rules, or credit-score impact.
-Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.
+This does not include lender approval, official APR disclosures, variable rates, late fees, credit insurance, prepayment rules, scam risk, or credit-score impact.
+Read the written loan disclosure and watch for late fees, optional insurance, prepayment rules, variable rates, and any request to pay money upfront before a real loan is approved.

 Does the site save my finance inputs?